Insights and Advice for Enabling More Efficient and Sustainable Construction

 • Allocating resources for different types of insurance to protect all parties against financial risks coming from accidents or injury.
 This also covers workers’ compensation insurance in case of injury.

-• Obtaining various permits for construction activities ensures all legal and regulatory requirements are met and prevents costly legal issues later.
+• Obtaining various permits for construction activities to ensure all legal and regulatory requirements are met and costly legal issues are prevented.

 Temporary works